SwiftDocOrg/swift-doc/README.md

     USAGE: swift doc coverage [<inputs> ...] [--output <output>]

     ARGUMENTS:
-      <inputs>                One or more paths to Swift files
+      <inputs>                One or more paths to a directory containing Swift files.

     OPTIONS:
       -o, --output <output>   The path for generated report